vyatkin0/EventsStorageAngular/README.md

-# EventsStorage
+# EventsStorageAngular
-Example of asp .net 5.0 mvc web application that uses Razor pages with Material Design web components.
+Example of asp .net 5.0 SPA web application that uses Angular Material Design web components.

 These are generic installation instructions.